anjuselvam021/loan-reconciliation-duckdb/README.md

 ## Project Pipeline

-raw → staging (clean) → mart (reconciliation) → exception queue → dashboard exports
+raw to staging (clean)to mart (reconciliation) to exception queue to dashboard exports

 ---